webmastersmith/WGU_Cloud_Computing/D334_Cryptography/Cryptography.md

   1. ASCII (8-bit values, up to 256 characters)
   2. UTF-16 (16- bit values, up to 65,536 characters).;
 - **Hardware vs Software encryption**: Hardware encryption is more efficient than software encryption.;
-- **hardware security module (HSM)**: is a tamper-evident and intrusion-resistant physical device that safeguards and manages cryptographic keys and provides cryptographic processing.;
+- **Hardware Security Module (HSM)**: is a tamper-evident and intrusion-resistant physical device that safeguards and manages cryptographic keys and provides cryptographic processing.;
-- **trusted platform module (TPM)**: is a dedicated processor that handles hardware-level encryption allows the use of full disk encryption on a hard drive in a manner that minimizes the impact on system performance.
+- **Trusted Platform Module (TPM)**: is a dedicated processor that handles hardware-level encryption allows the use of full disk encryption on a hard drive in a manner that minimizes the impact on system performance.
 TPM contains the encryption keys.;

 ## Section 02 Secret Key Encryption